 - 20. The Proponent shall prepare and implement a Noise and Blast Management Plan for the project to the satisfaction of the Secretary.
-This plan must: - (a) be prepared in consultation with EPA, and submitted to the Secretary for approval by the end of June 2011: - (b) describe the noise mitigation measures that would be implemented to: - ensure compliance with the relevant conditions of this approval, including a real-time noise management system that employs both reactive and proactive mitigation measures; - address activities associated with the construction of the concrete batching plant and TSF2, and the capping and rehabilitation of TSF2; and - address activities associated with the construction of the boxcut, TSF3 and tailings harvesting routes as described in Modification 6: - (c) include a noise monitoring program that: - uses a combination of real-time and supplementary attended monitoring to evaluate the performance of the project; and - includes a protocol for determining exceedances of the relevant conditions of this approval; - (d) describe the blast management measures that would be implemented to ensure compliance with the blast criteria and operating conditions of this approval; - (e) include a blast monitoring program that: - evaluates the performance of the project, including compliance with the applicable criteria; - uses a combination of roving blast monitors (at least 1) and fixed blast monitors (at least 6); and - includes a protocol for determining and responding to exceedances of the relevant conditions of this approval; and - (f) detail notification requirements to relevant government agencies.
+This plan must: - be prepared in consultation with EPA, and submitted to the Secretary for approval by the end of June 2011; - (b) describe the noise mitigation measures that would be implemented to: - ensure compliance with the relevant conditions of this approval, including a real-time noise management system that employs both reactive and proactive mitigation measures; - address activities associated with the construction of the concrete batching plant and TSF2, and the capping and rehabilitation of TSF2: - address activities associated with the construction of the boxcut, TSF3 and tailings harvesting routes as described in Modification 6; and - address activities associated with the construction of the ventilation intake as described in Modification 11: - (c) include a noise monitoring program that: - uses a combination of real-time and supplementary attended monitoring to evaluate the performance of the project; and - includes a protocol for determining exceedances of the relevant conditions of this approval; - (d) describe the blast management measures that would be implemented to ensure compliance with the blast criteria and operating conditions of this approval; - (e) include a blast monitoring program that: - evaluates the performance of the project, including compliance with the applicable criteria; - uses a combination of roving blast monitors (at least 1) and fixed blast monitors (at least 6); and - includes a protocol for determining and responding to exceedances of the relevant conditions of this approval; and - (f) detail notification requirements to relevant government agencies.